technotion-us/technotion-us.github.io/_posts/2025-04-10-The State of Urban Tech feat Siqi Zhu.md

 ***

 *Thanks for reading.
-This is my third ever blog post!
 I am aiming to post a piece every month on topics relating to urban planning/technology, transportation, public policy, socio-economics, and more.
 I hope you'll follow along for more.*

 *Feedback on my writing is always welcomed and appreciated.
 You can reach me through the social accounts linked in the bottom of the side-bar.*